NavidHadipour/SemanticDataIntegration/README.md

 This project focuses on the core problem of semantic data integration within the University domain.
 Our objective was to unify diverse, multi-source datasets related to higher education institutions and build a common structure (a mediated schema) capable of answering complex queries across all sources.

+Team Information
-Team InformationTeam: 21 Members: Sanaz Bayat, Shirin Shoghli, Shahrzad Torabi, Navid Hadipour Limouei
+Team: 21 Members: Sanaz Bayat, Shirin Shoghli, Shahrzad Torabi, Navid Hadipour Limouei

 Datasets and Schema
-We selected and integrated three key datasets; Colleges and Universities Dataset National University Rankings University and College Campuses These datasets were used to design a Mediated Schema for a unified representation.
+We selected and integrated three key datasets:
+1- Colleges and Universities
+2- Dataset National University Rankings
+3- University and College Campuses

+These datasets were used to design a Mediated Schema for a unified representation.
+The mediated schema consists of three main relations:
+Colleges Universities
+Student
+Employee

+Competency Questions (CQs)
-The mediated schema consists of three main relations:Colleges UniversitiesStudentEmployee Competency Questions (CQs)We developed ten competency questions to capture meaningful information within the domain, such as location, ranking, tuition, and contacts.
+We developed ten competency questions to capture meaningful information within the domain, such as location, ranking, tuition, and contacts.
 These questions were formalized using Conjunctive Query (CQ) logic.
 Example CQ: Which universities are located in the US?
 $Q(\text{Name}) :- \text{Colleges Universities} (\text{Name}, \text{Country}), \text{Country} = \text{"US"}$